 The compact form – Hoya carnosa compacta, a curious variation with crumpled foliage, puts out one of the most spectacular blooms of the species.

-How To Care For The Hoya Plant… It Does Not Require Pampering
+How To Grow And Care For The Hoya Plant… It Does Not Require Pampering

 Native to tropic and subtropical regions, most hoyas do equally well in homes, in protected areas or a greenhouse.